Price-Point/public-api-docs/corporate-accounts/routes.md

 {}
 ```
-If the request encountered an error, then the reponse will contain the error.
+If the request encountered an error, then the response will contain the error.

 Response:
 ```